Airport worker strikes ground some flights in Paris

 FACTBOX-Europe's summer travel chaos

-(Reporting by Caroline Palliez, Lucien Libert and Benoit Van Overstraeten; Editing by Richard Lough and Emelia Sithole-Matarise)
+(Reporting by Caroline Palliez, Lucien Libert and Benoit Van Overstraeten; Editing by Richard Lough, Emelia Sithole-Matarise and Alison Williams)

 ((benoit.vanoverstraeten@thomsonreuters.com; +33149495339;))